DmitriiShubin/SBD/README.md

 # Example and benchmarks

-The following example demonstrates the perfomance of the approach, which is about of 1-3% improvement of the quality.
+The following example demonstrates the performance of the approach, which is about 1-3% improvement of the quality.

 **Objective**